Posted 8:30 a.m. Thursday, May 25, 2023

 The trend of internships leading to full-time jobs is hardly limited to the Management Department.

-Marketing major Kalyn Jahn began an internship with Aflac last summer and plans to continue working in the company’s Omaha, Nebraska, office after graduating in May.
+Marketing major Kalyn Jahn began an internship with Aflac last summer and plans to continue working in the company’s Omaha, Nebraska, office after graduation.

 Jahn’s internship revolved around selling insurance.
 Using tips he learned in Professional Selling 370 and Management 470 — both taught by Teaching Associate Professor Stacy Trisler — Jahn ranked in the top three out of more than 400 Aflac interns nationwide.